 The second voyage of James Cook was commissioned to search for the hypothetical continent Terra Australis in the Southern Pacific Ocean.
 He explored the Pacific and Atlantic oceans in the process and proved there is no such continent unless it is over the South Pole itself, which we now call Antarctica.

 Some sources stated that Cook traveled over 60000 miles in his second voyage.
 Flat-Earthers use the figure as Antarctica’s circumference and claim it as “evidence” that Antarctica is much more than a continent.
 In reality, James Cook explored the vast ocean and did much more than just circumnavigating Antarctica.

-James Cook was tasked to find the Terra Australis continent, not just for circumnavigating Antarctica.
+James Cook was tasked to search for the hypothetical Terra Australis continent, not just to circumnavigate Antarctica.
 In his voyage, he visited many islands in the southern Pacific Ocean and the Atlantic Ocean.
+Many of these islands are tropical, located close to the Equator, and very far from Antarctica.

-Flat-Earthers only looked at the number 60000 miles and compared it to the circumference of Antarctica, then rashly conclude what they want to conclude.
-But if we look carefully the route James Cook took in his second voyage, we can easily find the distance of 60000 miles is reasonable and does not require an extraordinary explanation.
+By looking carefully at James Cook’s route on his second voyage, we can easily find the distance of 60000 miles is reasonable and does not require an extraordinary explanation.